klittle314/IHI_Covid_Public/README.md

 ## Who can use this project?

-People who have a basic understanding of Shewhart control charts and want to apply control chart methods to characterize how reported events from COVID-19 change over time.
+People who have a basic understanding of Shewhart charts and want to apply Shewhart chart methods to characterize how reported events from COVID-19 change over time.
 People who have skills in R can modify the code in order to load data sources to replace the built-in sources and to consider other measures, like hospitalizations or ICU cases.

 ## Getting Started